Enabling Efficiency-Precision Trade-offs for Label Trees in Extreme Classification: Experiments

 We augment Parabel with our trees for different values of $\lambda$ and evaluate the performance on the large-scale public XMC datasets Amazon-670K and Wiki-500K in Figure \ref{fig:parabel}.
 We interpolate the full spectrum from fully similarity-based ($\lambda=0$, standard Parabel) to coding-theoretic ($\lambda=2$).

 While there is a general Pareto-style trade-off between expected depth and precision, we observe a surprising phenomenon in our numerical experiments; we are able to marginally \textit{improve} precision while reducing expected depth for small $\lambda>0$.
-This means that, even without translating these expected depth gains into wall-clock gains, we are able to improve model precision at effectively no cost.
+This means that, even without translating these expected depth gains into wall-clock improvements, we are able to improve model precision at effectively no cost.
+One possible explanation for this improvement is the fact that our interpolated scheme, compared to Parabel's clustering algorithm, reduces the depth of frequently accessed ``popular'' labels.
+Since each level in the tree compounds the error in routing and prediction, having frequent labels higher in the tree improves their prediction accuracy.

 Additionally, $\widetilde{\b f}$ can be constructed via several different methods, as previously discussed.
 In Figure \ref{fig:parabel} we show several minor modifications to our original scheme (depicted in blue).
 In the orange curve, we construct $\widetilde{\b{f}}$ in a greedy manner; that is, we iteratively find the highest frequency label in the dataset, remove it and all contexts that contain it from the dataset (assigning it frequency equal to the number of removed contexts), and repeat.
-This is in contrast with the blue curve, where we construct $\widetilde{\b{f}}$ by sorting the labels by their marginal frequencies, then iterating over each context and assigning its frequency to the label it contains with the highest marginal frequency.
+In the blue curve, we instead construct $\widetilde{\b{f}}$ by sorting the labels by their marginal frequencies, then iterate over each context and assign its frequency to the label it contains with the highest marginal frequency.

 Another question one can ask is whether this intermediary weighted 2-means clustering point is necessary.
 That is, what if we directly interpolate between our Fano coding tree and balanced 2-means clustering?
 The results for this are shown in the green curve, which utilizes the marginal frequency based $\widetilde{\b{f}}$, and does not interpolate through our intermediary weighted 2-means clustering point.
 Where the orange curve is a modification to the blue curve, the red curve is a similar modification of the green curve.
 For this red curve, we interpolate directly from a Fano coding tree from a greedily constructed $\widetilde{\b{f}}$ to a balanced 2-means clustering tree.
 Note that the red curve almost fully overlays the orange one.